 Segmentation strategies also ensure you adhere to the interests of your supporters as you send messages to them.
 For example, you can send event opportunities to the donors who spend more time volunteering because they are most likely to respond and interact with these opportunities.

 Additionally, there are numerous ways to add personal touches to your marketing outreach.
 As mentioned above, people respond well when they see that a nonprofit has taken the time to specifically reach out to them.
-Thus, be sure to follow these essential tips:
+Follow these essential tips:

 • Address them directly.
 For example, in the introduction of an email or physical letter, use your supporter’s preferred name rather than a “Dear valued supporter” or similar generic introductions.